 The Connecticut State Department of Education reported that the average student in Inga’s class last year maxed out their targeted growth.
 That’s a feat that no other class in the state could beat, though 13 other classes tied it, largely in wealthy areas like Westport, Fairfield, Old Lyme and Farmington.

 Just as at New Haven’s other top-performing elementary schools, where high-needs students keep pace with their peers, Inga relied on a form of personalized learning that meets students where they’re at, then challenges them to take on ambitious problems.

 In what’s known as the “Math Workshop” model, Inga briefly walks through a mini-lesson at the board.
 Then, the bulk of class is spent letting students work in small groups on a series of increasingly difficult equations, as she floats around the room, nudging them along.
-The class finishes with a brief review of what they’ve learned, prompting “thinking about what it is that their thinking and putting it into word format,” said Nicholas Perrone, Quinnipiac’s principal.
+The class finishes with a brief review of what they’ve learned, prompting “thinking about what it is that they’re thinking, and putting it into word format,” said Nicholas Perrone, Quinnipiac’s principal.

 Inga compares the model to teaching someone how to ride a bike.

 “I can give you all the steps on how to ride a bike, which is what I feel like my mini-lessons are.
 But unless you’re actually out there practicing and trying it, you’re never going to learn how to use them,” she said.
 “The word problems and the real-life application is kind of like the bike.
 You’ve got the tools and the skills; I’ve taught you how to ride it.
 Now, show me you can do it.”